rmngp/apidocs/source/index.md

 <aside class="warning">
-Invalid page numbers merely results in an empty results list.
+Invalid page numbers merely result in an empty results list.
 </aside>

 > To change page, simply pass a `page` parameter to your request URL.